18F/slides/_slides/github-basics.md

 --
 A commit is like saving a new version, but smarter.
 --
-Git remembers not only the status of everything in the repo, but also your specific change
+Git remembers not only the status of everything in the repo, but also your specific changes
 ---
 ## Branch
 --